yugander-krishan/DS-Algos-Expert/README.md

 ```
 where **PIPELINE_NAME** is `presto-code-deploy` OR `presto-mainline`

-Once you have tested the pipeline you can start synthesizing your resources by using LPT's tasks:
+Once you have tested the pipeline using visualize you can start updating the actual pipeline by synthesizing your resources using LPT's tasks:

 ```
-brazil-build synthesize
+PRESTO_PIPELINE_TYPE=<PIPELINE_NAME> brazil-build synthesize
 ```
+where **PIPELINE_NAME** is `presto-code-deploy` OR `presto-mainline`

 This will begin an interactive prompt requiring confirmation of resource creation.